KinneyTrevor/LearningScala/README.md

 # Repository for learning Scala.

 ## Here's an overview for how my code works
   1. Create a class called MyTimer.
   2. Create a boolean variable for running to keep track of the status.
-  3. Prompt the user for a time Input.
-  4. Take that input and check that it matches the desired format using regex.
-  5. Parse out the desired unit and value using String.slice, convert to a total number of seconds to count.
-  6. Create an Asynchronous callback to allow the user to pause the timer at any time
-# Repository for learning Scala.

-## Here's an overview for how my code works
-  1. Create a class called MyTimer.
-  2. Create a boolean variable for running to keep track of the status.